You Credit Score: How's Your FICO?

-• Your Credit History - Have you had credit for years, or for just a short time?
+• Credit History - Have you had credit for many years, or for just a short time?

 • History of Payments - Do you pay your bills on time?

-• Requests for Credit - How many times have you had your credit checked for a loan?
+• Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Improving your score
+Raising your FICO score

 How do I find out my credit score?

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Got a Question?